josecerejo/savvy/README.md

 Savvy
 =====

-Savvy is a MVP framework for database-driven GUI applications written in PHP.
-It is currently in an early stage of development and far from being usable in a productive manner.
+Savvy is a MVP (MVC-like) framework for database-driven GUI applications written in PHP.
+It is currently in an early stage of development and thus far from being usable in a productive manner.

 ###Installation